HomeMobile AntennasMountsAccessoriesInstall PhotosOnline SalesOrder FormFrequently Asked QuestionsAbout USLinks

 My Do I Need a tuner for a Tarheel antenna?

 No, all Tarheel antennas come with a manual switch to adjust the antenna to a resonant frequency.
-You can add a turns counter or a motorized (screwdriver) controller to make the antenna an easier to adjust.
+You can add a turns counter or a motorized (screwdriver) controller to make the antenna easier to adjust.

 Will the tuner in my radio work with a Tarheel antenna?